tobias74/docker-timezone-server/README.md

 # docker-timezone-server
-a simple timezone-lookup in a docker container
+a simple timezone-lookup based on geo-tz in a docker container